Bioxydyn/project-archiver/README.md

 # Bioxydyn Project Archiver
 A tool to archive projects held on a file system, compressing them into chunks which can then be uploaded into the cloud.
+It has been designed to safely archive the data for the various TRISTAN deliverables, making it easy to transmit data collaborators or archive.

     ./archive -i /path/to/myProject -o /path/to/archive